chrisjackson-pellicle/ParaGone/README.md

 ---
 # Setup

-We strongly recommend installing ParalogGrouper using [conda](https://docs.conda.io/en/latest/miniconda.html) with a new environment.
-This will install ParalogGrouper, all required Python packages, and all required external programs.
+We strongly recommend installing ParaGone using [conda](https://docs.conda.io/en/latest/miniconda.html) with a new environment.
+This will install ParaGone, all required Python packages, and all required external programs.
 If you have conda installed and the channels `bioconda` and `conda-forge` have already been added, this can be done using the command:

 ```
-conda create -n paralog_grouper -c chrisjackson-pellicle paralog_grouper
+conda create -n paragone -c chrisjackson-pellicle paragone
 ```

 ...followed by:

 ```
-conda activate paralog_grouper
+conda activate paragone
 ```

 For full installation instructions, please see our wiki page: